Matthew Diaz: Family background

 Diaz was born in 1965 in Gary, Indiana.
 He is one of six children.
 Diaz is a father to three children.
 His father is Robert Diaz, a California Registered Nurse convicted in 1984 for the murders of a dozen patients at two southern California hospitals.
 Robert Diaz's conviction was controversial, and he maintained his innocence until his death in 2010.

 Matthew Diaz dropped out of high school to enlist in the U.S. Army at the age of 17.
 He obtained his GED and a bachelor's degree in Criminology during his nearly nine years of Army service.
 After obtaining his Juris Doctor degree at Washburn University School of Law in 1994, Diaz was commissioned as a naval officer in the U.S. Navy's Judge Advocate General's Corps.
-He continues to play an active role in the life of his three children.

 Diaz's father died of natural causes, while still in custody, in 2010.

 Military career

 Diaz spent approximately twenty years in military service.

 Diaz dropped out of high school when he was 17 years old.
-Diaz served eight years as an enlisted man in the United States Army, prior to being commissioned in the USN's Judge Advocate General Corps, after earning a law degree.
-Matthew Diaz served his country as a deputy staff judge advocate at Guantánamo.
+Diaz served eight years as an enlisted man in the United States Army, prior to being commissioned in the USN's Judge Advocate General Corps.
+After law school, Matthew Diaz served his country as a deputy staff judge advocate at Guantánamo.
 Diaz received numerous awards throughout his career and received the highest praises of his superiors in annual fitness reports.